harshrai96/TreeHMM/README.md

 * symbols: It is a list of numpy array consisting discrete values of emissions(where "M" is the possible number of emissions) for each feature variable
-* adjacent_symmetry_matrix_values: It is the Adjacent Symmetry Matrix that describes the topology of the tree
+* adjacent_symmetry_matrix: It is the Adjacent Symmetry Matrix that describes the topology of the tree
 * initial_probabilities: It is a numpy array of shape (N * 1) containing
             initial probabilities for the states, where "N" is the possible